3axap4eHko/yyf/docs/pool.md

 ``` javascript
 import Pool from 'yyf/pool';
 ```
-> Pool target data to handler
+> Pools and executes tasks

 > Multiply all values by 2 one by one